Chemistry higher tier

 found that the intermolecular bonding between the two strands of DNA ONLY occurs between the bases adenine (A) and thymine (T) on different

 strands and between guanine (G) and cytosine (C) bases on different strands.
+This is outlined in the image above.

 strong intermolecular attraction between the two DNA strands.
 The image below shows the